 Have you been wondering why does the front of my knee hurt?
 Overuse of the knee creates a monotonous high pressure between the femoral groove and the kneecap.
 This continuous high pressure leads to overload, imbalance, and muscle fatigue that causes pain and happens to be the commonest reason for weakness and soreness surrounding the knee.

-Hence, the anterior knee pain aetiology is multifactorial and ill-defined because of the diversity of symptoms, location, and pain level as per patients’ experiences.
+Hence, the anterior knee pain aetiology is multifactorial and ill-defined because of the diversity of symptoms, pain located in different areas, and pain level as per patients’ experiences.
+Identifying the specific pain located in or around the knee is important to guide diagnosis and treatment.

 The underlying factors can be categorized as